Joyland Amusement Park (Wichita, Kansas): 21st century

 In April 2004, a 13-year-old girl fell 30 ft from the Ferris wheel and was seriously injured.
 The U.S. Consumer Product Safety Commission investigated the accident.

 Due to economic troubles and safety concerns, the park had to remain closed for the 2004 and 2005 seasons.
 Interest rose again in 2006 when a Seattle-based company, T-Rex Group, leased it to restore and open portions of it.
 Many renovations were made, and they were focused on aesthetics, rather than ride safety.
-The roller coaster received $10,000 worth of wood repairs and was renamed "The Nightmare".
+The park's roller coaster received $10,000 worth of wood repairs and was renamed Nightmare.
 The Log Jam, the only water ride, had its pumps replaced and systems checked, as well as being repainted.
 The Restore Hope organization became involved, with hopes of regaining support to rebuild Joyland, with an emphasis on a community effort and involvement in the restoration process.
 They planned to restore it within the next few years and begin an expansion process to help it grow and become an integral part of the Wichita community.

 After financial concerns during the 2006 season, the park closed permanently.
 Since its closing, it has been subjected to vandalism and looting.
 Park owner Margaret Nelson said, "We're sick.
 Our hearts are just sick.
 It's not easy, not easy."

 In 2010, co-owner Stanley Nelson died.
 On August 4, 2012, a former maintenance building in the park caught fire.
 None of the rides were damaged and the fire was subdued in 30 minutes.
 Police suspected arson.